 Anacostia High School is a public high school in Washington.
 The principal of Anacostia High School is Ian Roberts, whose e-mail is Ian.Roberts@dc.gov.
 828 students attend Anacostia High School and identify as Black, non-Hispanic; Hispanic; and Native American or Native Alaskan.
 0% of the Anacostia High School students are "limited in English proficiency."
-76% of the 828 students here are paying reduced lunch prices.
-The student to teacher ratio at Anacostia High School is 12:1.
-Cesar Chavez PCS - Capitol Hill is one of the nearest high schools.
+76% of the 828 students here have subsidized lunches.
+The ratio of students to teachers at Anacostia High School is 12:1.
+Cesar Chavez PCS for Public Policy- Capitol Hill is one of the nearest high schools.

 - Drawing painting